210.236.2393 TDominguezRE@gmail.com

 Property tax rates usually range from 1.8% to 2.2% of a home’s value.
 That may sound high compared to other states, but Texas has no state income tax, which helps balance things out.
 Rates can vary by neighborhood, school district, and any MUD or PID fees attached to the property.

-Schools, Lifestyle & Weather
+Schools, Lifestyle & Weather in San Antonio

 What are the best school districts in San Antonio?